 Kermanshah City Souvenirs

-Kermanshah city Ghee is high quality and high demand product mostly used for backing sweets and certain local dishes is often considered a souvenir from Kermanshah city.
+Kermanshah City Ghee is a high-quality and high-demand product mostly used for backing sweets and certain local dishes are often considered a souvenir from Kermanshah City.

 No comment